richard-scryber/scryber.core/docs/document_components.rst

     * A textual (and other content), that has a more defined style than a div.
 * Heading (1 to 6)
     * A textual (and other content), that is given a pre-defined style based on it's level of 1 to 6
+    * All headings have a base of doc:Heading (which can be styled).
     * H1, H2, H3, H4, H5, H6
 * Block Quote
     * A panel with specific margins, and a left border by default.